Pull to refresh

 Overview

-These were the first American combat deaths in Syria since 2019, complicating President Trump's policy of withdrawing troops while claiming victory over ISIS, which maintains an estimated 1,500-3,000 fighters across Syria and Iraq capable of infiltrating partner forces.
-Now over two months in, the campaign includes additional strikes—like five between January 27 and February 2 using 50 munitions on ISIS communications, logistics, and weapons sites—resulting in over 50 terrorists killed or captured, though the core challenge persists: can airstrikes defeat an insurgency without reliable local partners?
+These were the first American combat deaths in Syria since 2019, challenging Trump's policy of withdrawing troops while claiming victory over ISIS.
+ISIS maintains an estimated 1,500-3,000 fighters across Syria and Iraq, many capable of infiltrating partner forces.
+Over two months, the campaign has killed or captured over 50 terrorists through strikes like January 27–February 2 operations (50 munitions targeting ISIS communications, logistics, and weapons sites), though the core challenge persists: can airstrikes defeat an insurgency without reliable local partners?

 Key Indicators